kab01m/arduino_eprom27_programmer/README.md

 Order PCB from gerber files, assemble the board.
 Use BOM to find components.

+If non-Arduino MCU was used you have to flash bootloader from Arduino IDE using ICSP connector.

 If first time assembled you have to load sketch.ino into Arduino IDE and flash your Arduino.

 Always check programming voltage before inserting new chip to program.